Skip to Content

 Open carpal tunnel surgery cuts

-open the base of the palm and requires a longer recovery period than endoscopic
+open the base of the palm and may require a longer recovery period than endoscopic

 surgery.
 Temporary nerve problems may be less likely with open surgery.
 But painful scar tissue may be more likely to develop after open surgery